This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Before offering the canned pumpkin to your puppy, triple-check that it is plain canned pumpkin from the vegetable aisle of your grocery store and not pumpkin pie filling.

-TIP: We’ve used canned pumpkin from the grocery store.
-If you’re worried about getting the wrong canned pumpkin you can also try Weruva Pumpkin Pouches you can buy from the pet store.
-The only problem with Weruva pumpkin is it’s much more expensive.
+PRO TIP: We’ve used canned pumpkin from the grocery store.
+If you’re worried about getting the wrong canned pumpkin you can also try Native Pet Organic Pumpkin for Dogs.
+This is a puree powder that you can sprinkle over food or just add water.

 If your puppy suffers from gastrointestinal issues, they may need a prescription puppy food.
 You will only be able to get the specifically prescribed food for your puppy from your vet.